Azure/terraform-state-importer/README.md

 **What happens:**
 1. Tool queries Azure for resources using your configuration
 2. Runs `terraform plan` on your module
 3. Maps Azure resources to planned Terraform resources
-4. Generates `issues.csv` in your working directory
+4. Generates output files in your working directory:
+   - `issues.csv`: Mapping conflicts that need resolution
+   - `issues.json`: JSON format of the same issues
+   - `resources.json`: All discovered Terraform plan resources with their properties
 5. Outputs summary of discovered resources and mapping conflicts

+**Note**: If all resources map cleanly with no conflicts, `issues.csv` will be empty or not generated, and `imports.tf` will be created automatically.
+You can skip to Step 5 in this case.

 #### Step 3: Review and Resolve Issues